 Negotiating compensation to offset diminished value will likely be an uphill battle, but the financial reward is worth the time and effort.
 Reviewing how to calculate diminished value and how to negotiate for it will help you get more on your depreciation of value claim.

 Video of the Day

-Get familiar with the policy language of the offender's insurance company.
+Make sure you are familiar with the policy language of the offender's insurance company.
 Every insurance company is different.
 Many insurers use an endorsement from the Insurance Services Office to exempt them from paying out diminished value claims.
-Insurance companies in Georgia, Hawaii, Kansas, Maryland and North Carolina as less likely to hold to this policy.
 Knowing the company's stance on diminished value will help you counter the adjuster's potential arguments.

 Contact the insurance agent who sold you your policy.
 Relay your findings about your car's potential and actual value.
 Some agents, especially independent agents, will help you fight for a diminished value check.
 In the best case scenario, your agent will negotiate the compensation for you.

 When you write your letter requesting your diminished value amount, be prepared to support your reasoning.
 Explain your car's current diminished value as compared to its book value and request the difference as compensation for the diminution.

 Clearly state that this diminution was not your fault, but the fault of the driver covered by the insurance company in question.
 Follow your letter with a phone call to the adjuster.
 Restate your points orally.
 Make the adjuster justify her reasoning if she offers you a lower figure.
 Take notes on her points and address each one, explaining why you feel you're entitled to the full compensation for diminished value.
 Accent your argument with sparing emotional examples such as any medical problems you suffered as a result of the accident.

 Make a Counter Offer